U.S. Life Expectancy Decreases as Opioid Death Toll Rises, says CDC

 Opioid addiction begins at home with prescription painkillers.
 The CDC reports that in 2016, doctors wrote 66.5 opioid prescriptions for every 100 Americans.
 The over-prescribing of opioids in the U.S. is one of the leading causes of the nationwide epidemic.

 If you or any of your family members are using painkillers, talk to your doctor about alternative pain treatments that offer a lower risk for addiction.
 Using opioids for longer than two weeks increases the risk for dependency and addiction, as well as the risk for an overdose and death.
 Also, dispose of any unused painkillers to prevent friends, family, and guests from using your medication illicitly without a prescription.

 Opioid addiction can be safely and effectively treated at any drug detox center using a medical detox or medication-assisted treatment, along with therapy.
 Many detox centers treat opioid addiction using medications like methadone, buprenorphine, and naltrexone — all of which eliminate opioid withdrawal symptoms so you can experience a full, comfortable recovery.

 Opioid addiction can happen to anyone who uses painkillers, regardless of the reason.
-If you need help fighting opioid addiction, call our 24/7 confidential helpline immediately at 800-483-2193.
+If you need help fighting opioid addiction, call our 24/7 confidential helpline immediately at 800-483-2193(Who Answers?).
 Our addiction specialists will discuss all your treatment options, and connect you with the help you need to become healthier, safer, and addiction-free.